nikolak/RESTool/README.rst

 Unofficial cross platform tool for migrating between browsers, backing up, and restoring from backups, "Reddit Enhancement Suite" aka RES settings.

-**This application is in no way affiliated with RES** and all issues should be reported to author and not RES authors or subreddits that are used for RES troubleshooting/issue reporting.
+**This application is in no way affiliated with RES** and all issues should be reported to RESTool author and not RES authors or subreddits that are used for RES troubleshooting/issue reporting.

-See Features_ for a list of software features, Screenshots_ to see how it looks like or simply jump to Downloads_ to see how you can get it.
+See Features_ for a list of software features, Screenshots_ to see how it looks like, or simply jump to Downloads_ to use it.

 For explanation of the options available see Usage_ section and for any issues Help_ section and for other common questions see FAQs_.